ublue-os/akmods/README.md

 The `common` images contain related kmod packages, plus:

 - `ublue-os-akmods-addons` - installs extra repos and our kmods signing key; install and import to allow SecureBoot systems to use these kmods
-- `ublue-os-ucore-addons` - a slightly lighter `ublue-os-akmods-addons` for CoreOS/uCore systems

 The `nvidia` and `nvidia-open` images contains